 From Constructing History, she exhibited a series of photographs, namely Mourning, The Assassination of Medgar, Martin, Malcolm and The Capture of Angela.
-The trio of photographs is accompanied by a 20-minute video called A Requiem to Mark sked to review her work (particularly Before the oss of You) through the prism of these sweeping themes, Weems is reluctant to "trump up something" but is unguarded and generous when recalling the beginnings of the video.
+The trio of photographs is accompanied by a 20-minute video called A Requiem to Mark the Moment.

 Over at the Johannesburg Art Gallery, Weems screened another video of a television screen, titled Before the Loss of You.
 The video is loosely about love in the time of struggle, but Weems's spoken text and her use of archival images infuses the two lovers' lives with the weight of history that turns their love of self into a wider exploration of global relations.
-Most importantly, diasporic rela-
+Most importantly, diasporic relations.